 An FTI Consulting independent review into the financial dealings of Queensland Nickel, an Australian nickel refining company owned by a high-profile politician, demonstrates the state of the art when it comes to investigations into companies in distress.

-ver the last 2 years, the world’s media has been feeding on an investigation into the affairs of Clive Palmer, an Australian multi-millionaire (and self-professed billionaire) turned politician, and one of his companies, Queensland Nickel (QN).
+ver the last two years, the world’s media has been feeding on an investigation into the affairs of Clive Palmer, an Australian multi-millionaire (and self-professed billionaire) turned politician, and one of his companies, Queensland Nickel (QN).
 The company, which operated a nickel refinery located in the far north of the state of Queensland, Australia, collapsed in January 2016, taking with it almost 800 jobs and leaving behind AU$300 million in debt owed to 1,500 creditors, including the Australian Federal government.

 The run-up and aftermath of the collapse has been under investigation by the Australian Securities and Investments Commission, FTI Consulting, and special purpose liquidators.
 Palmer’s outsized personality has played a starring role in the press coverage.
 That wildcard, plus other factors, have presented a number of challenges to FTI Consulting’s investigations.
 Some of those factors include resistance by Palmer’s political associates, frozen bank accounts, complex ownership structures, a remote location, a disgruntled workforce, the disappearance of Clive Mensink (Mr Palmers’ nephew and sole Director of QN) on an extended overseas “holiday”, the collapse of the price of nickel and the overall downturn in Australia’s resources industry.